redcross/smoke-alarm-portal/INSTALL.md

   * Do `cp config/config.json.tmpl config/config.json`, then edit the latter.

-        You'll need to fill in database usernames and passwords, of course.
-You might also want to set up a whole new environment, e.g., "demo" (e.g., based on the "test" example).
+        You'll need to fill in database usernames and passwords, and the Mailgun.com API key and sender information that the app will use to send out email notifications.
+You can modify one of the existing top-level environments listed in `config.json` or set up a whole new environment, e.g., "demo" (e.g., based on the "test" example).

   * Do `cp config/recipients.json.tmpl config/recipients.json`, then edit the latter.